Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Results

 \subsection{Stroke patients}

-Exemplary quantitative maps from the first patient are given in figure~\ref{fig:fig8}.
-Six slices of the central brain region clearly show reactive hyperperfusion in areas affected by the stroke or close to the stroke after successful re-canalization therapy.
+Exemplary quantitative maps from the first patient are given in figure~\ref{fig:fig8}. \responseRthree{R3.C5}{Three} slices of the central brain region clearly show reactive hyperperfusion in areas affected by the stroke or close to the stroke after successful re-canalization therapy.
 The corresponding arrival time is reduced, as can be seen in ATT.
 The area of ischemic infarction can be delineated in all fitting strategies.
 However, the NLLS fits are noisy and show several outliers compared to the other methods.
-The CBF-map estimated with BASIL shows no outliers but admits oversmoothing, especially in deep brain areas.
-The proposed method achieves the highest contrast between GM and WM tissue without blurring of structure while suppressing noise in the quantitative maps.
-This effect is again most visible in ATT as the other methods are not employing any prior information for this map.
-The same behavior is observable for patient 2 and 3 in Figure~S3 and S4 in the supplementary material available online.
+The CBF-map estimated with BASIL shows no outliers but admits over-smoothing\responseRthree{R3.C5}{, blurring tissue boundaries compared to NLLS and the proposed method.
+These differences are highlighted with arrows in CBF and ATT}. \responseRthree{R3.C5}{An exemplary slice for three additional stroke patients is given in figure~\ref{fig:fig9}.
+Differences between the methods are again highlighted by arrows.
+Over smoothing of CBF in both BASIL methods leads to a loss of small structures in the stroke area.
+Similar loss of detail can be observed in ATT, especially severe for \textit{BASIL w/}.} The proposed method achieves the highest contrast between GM and WM tissue without blurring \responseRthree{R3.C5}{or loss} of structure while suppressing noise in the quantitative maps. \responseRone{R1.C1}{} The same behavior is observable for \responseRfour{R4}{ the remaining patients, shown} in Supplementary~Material~Figure~\ref{fig:figS3}.